 A formal reception for Belle Africaine also occurred at the Le Jardin des Plantes.
-Her entrance into the garden was a “triumphal procession” with hundreds of carriages and people greeting her.
+Her entrance into the garden was tout as a “triumphal procession” with hundreds of carriages and people greeting her.
 A pamphlet was also printed that contained a congratulatory speech from the animals in the garden.
 One newspaper offered the following humorous tidbits related to the animal greeting’s given Belle Africaine:

 “Marten Ours, the great bear, was the speaker, who offered to embrace her Highness, but she declined the hug; the Byson offered his horns; but she begged by signs he would present them to her intended; the Lion offered his paw, but she turned away, as he had forgotten to cut his claws.
 All the beasts, thinking their court useless, then conceived the lofty lady must be engaged to his Highness the Giraffe, on his voyage to England.”

 The exotic giraffe settled into the Le Jardin des Plantes after meeting France’s king and all of nature’s royalty.
 Public curiosity was high and La Pandore wrote on 12 July, “The giraffe occupies all the public’s attention; one talks of nothing else in the circles of the capital.”
-Everyone wanted to see her, and supposedly from ten to twenty thousand persons poured into the garden daily for a glimpse at the giraffe.
+Everyone wanted to see her, and supposedly from ten to twenty thousand persons poured into the garden daily for a glimpse at the exotic giraffe.

 Everything also became à la giraffe.
 For example, “fresh portraits, by eminent artists, and bulletins of everything she did remarkable, were published weekly.
 All the bonnets and shoes and gloves and gowns—every species of apparel was made à la giraffe; quadrilles were danced ‘à la giraffe.'”
 The giraffe so intrigued the Parisian populace her picture was “exhibited in every print-shop window … printed on every stage-coach. … Its long neck and sloping body … seen all over the papered walls, on the ladies’ sashes, on the gentlemen’s pocket-handkerchiefs, nay, the prettiest retailer of gingerbread had given his cakes the same all-fashionable form.”